William H. Brown III: Equal Employment Opportunity Commission

 Brown was appointed to the EEOC by President Lyndon Johnson in 1968 and named the Commission's Chairman by President Richard Nixon in 1969.
 He was the fourth Chairman of the Equal Employment Opportunity Commission (EEOC).
 He served in that role until December 23, 1973.

-During his time as Chairman, the EEOC took significant steps in establishing its role in American life and in fighting discrimination, including seeking to intercede in a telephone rate case being presented by AT&T to the Federal Communications Commission (asserting that because of discriminatory practices, costs for telephone services were higher than they would have been otherwise), securing the enforcement powers granted to the EEOC, and the establishment of five regional litigating centers in Chicago, San Francisco, Atlanta, Philadelphia and Denver, each staffed with 30 lawyers.
+During his time as Chairman, the EEOC took significant steps in establishing its role in American life and in fighting discrimination, including seeking to intercede in a telephone rate case being presented by AT&T to the Federal Communications Commission (asserting that because of discriminatory practices, costs for telephone services were higher than they would have been otherwise), securing the enforcement powers granted to the EEOC, and the establishment of five regional litigating centers in Chicago, San Francisco, Atlanta, Philadelphia and Denver, each staffed with thirty lawyers.

 Later career

-After his time as Chairman of the EEOC, Brown returned to the private practice of law, and is still practicing at the Philadelphia-based law firm of Schnader Harrison Segal & Lewis LLP.
+After his time as Chairman of the EEOC, Brown returned to the private practice of law, and as of 2016 was still practicing at the Philadelphia-based law firm of Schnader Harrison Segal & Lewis LLP.
 He is nationally known in the field of employment discrimination, and has also developed extensive experience with alternative dispute resolution.
 He has served as a mediator for Federal District Court for Eastern District of Pennsylvania and as an arbitrator for American Arbitration Association.

-A notable recognition came when in 1985, he was chosen to chair the Philadelphia Special Investigation Commission investigating the 1985 MOVE bombing.
+A notable recognition came in 1985 when he was chosen to chair the Philadelphia Special Investigation Commission investigating the 1985 MOVE bombing.